Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Introduction

 The rationality problem for such series was formulated in \cite{JOP}.
-Results of Johnson--Oprea--Pandharipande cover the cases $\beta=0$ and $N=1$, while Arbesfeld--Johnson--Lim--Oprea--Pandharipande together with Lim settle the $p_g(S)>0$ sector in cohomology and in virtual $K$-theory; thus the remaining cohomological surface case is $p_g(S)=0$, $\beta\neq 0$, $N>1$ \cite{JOP,AJLOP,Lim}.
+Results of Johnson--Oprea--Pandharipande cover the cases $\beta=0$ and $N=1$, while Arbesfeld--Johnson--Lim--Oprea--Pandharipande together with Lim settle the $p_g(S)>0$ case in cohomology and in virtual $K$-theory; thus the remaining cohomological surface case is $p_g(S)=0$, $\beta\neq 0$, $N>1$ \cite{JOP,AJLOP,Lim}.
 The purpose of this paper is to prove rationality in exactly that case.
+We fix, once and for all, an ample divisor $H$ on $S$.
+The divisor $H$ is used to define reduced Hilbert polynomials and Gieseker semistability.
+For one-dimensional sheaves, the corresponding slope $\mu_H(\beta,n)=n/(H\cdot\beta)$ is defined in Section~\ref{sec:pairs-endpoint}, equation~\eqref{eq:slope-muH}.
+The arithmetic progressions modulo $H\cdot\beta$ used in the periodicity argument appear in Section~\ref{sec:pair-chamber-rationality}.

 \begin{theorem}[Main theorem] Let $S$ be a smooth projective surface with